 4. Columbia University

 The University thrives on helping its students succeed.
 Columbia also has a large community of passionate computer science students.
-Many students are involved in many extracurricular activities and clubs related to computer science.
+Many students are involved in many extracurricular activities and clubs to foster togetherness among students.

 5. University of Pennsylvania